aai-institute/jobq/client/docs/guide/server-deployment.md

 Please see the [README of the jobq Helm chart](https://github.com/aai-institute/jobq/tree/main/backend/deploy/jobq-server){: target="\_blank" } for more information on how to configure the jobq server.

+!!! note

+    Currently, the jobq server will only handle workloads in the namespace it is installed in.
+    If you want to watch workloads in multiple namespaces, you will need to install the jobq server in each of those namespaces.

 ## :simple-docker: Running in a Docker container

 While running the jobq server inside the Kubernetes cluster is the recommended setup, you can also run it in a Docker container: